 Señor Cautivo de Ayabaca – 13 October

 Each year before the 13th of October, thousands of pilgrims arrive in the town of Ayabaca, located in the northern Peruvian department of Piura, to honor Señor Cautivo de Ayabaca.
 The importance of the Captive Lord of Ayabaca is based on a legend dating back to the 18th Century when three men were said to have arrived in the village and began carving a cedar trunk.
 The men requested that no one see them work, and that they be given food only once a day, at dawn.
 After time had passed, the people of the town decided to enter the building where the men were working, but they had disappeared.
 In their place, they found only the statue of the Lord, and all of the uneaten food the men had been given.
 Because of this, the statue is said to have been made by angels.
-To commemorate the date of statue’s discovery, the Lord is carried through the town in procession on the 13th of October, accompanied by music and dancers.
+To commemorate the date of the statue’s discovery, the Lord is carried through the town in procession on the 13th of October, accompanied by music and dancers.

 Señor de Luren Festival – 3rd week of October.
 Celebrated in Ica, a city 300km south of Lima.

 The origin of the devotion for the crucified Christ of Luren, the patron saint of the city of Ica, dates back to 1570, when the image was mysteriously lost in the desert during a trip from Lima to Ica, before reappearing in a desolate outpost called Luren.
 Later, Nicolás de Ribera the Elder, Lima’s first mayor, had a small church built in this spot as well as a hospital for highland indigenous communities.
 Today, the modern church, built in a Romanticist style, houses the carved wooden image of the dying Christ, as well as those of the Virgin Mary and Mary Magdalene.
-On the main day of the festival, the image is borne aloft in a procession through the city from nightfall until dawn the following day.
+On the main day of the Peru festival, the image is borne aloft in a procession through the city from nightfall until dawn the following day.

 El Señor de los Milagros / Mes Morado – All of October, principally the 18th, 19th and 28th